 What Is A Thermal Envelope For Colorado Homes?

 Your home is supposed to keep you comfortable during the summer and winter.
 If it feels cold and drafty indoors, then something isn’t right.
 Don’t be too quick to point fingers at the heating system.
 Maybe your boiler or furnace is working well, but the house itself has issues that are causing your discomfort.
 You need to fix these first, or else the misery will continue indefinitely.
-Read on to understand the concept of a “thermal envelope” and how it affects indoor comfort.
+Read on to this article from Ascend Construction to understand the concept of a “thermal envelope” and how it affects indoor comfort.

 The Basics of a Thermal Envelope